NavigationContentFooter

 Configuring Nginx

 To prepare for the upcoming WordPress installation, it is essential to configure Nginx to handle traffic.
-In the LEMP tutorial, we previously set up a server block for example.com, which served the default Nginx page for our domain.
+In the LEMP tutorial, we previously set up a server block for example.com, which served as the default Nginx page for our domain.
 Now, we will create a new server block called wordpress that will serve our WordPress site from the subdomain blog.example.com.

 1. Create a new server block for Nginx: